jbertman-hc/Phoenix-AmazingCharts/README.md

 The application is configured to connect to an Azure-hosted API service at `https://apiserviceswin20250318.azurewebsites.net/`.
 The proxy server handles CORS issues and forwards requests to this API.

-## Fallback Strategy
+## Data Source Strategy

-The application implements a fallback strategy:
+The application is now configured to use the live API exclusively:

-1. Attempts to connect to the API
+1. Connects directly to the API for all data
-2. Falls back to mock data when the API is unavailable
+2. Provides error handling for API unavailability
-3. Periodically checks API health
+3. Displays visual indication of the live API connection
-4. Provides visual indication of the current data source (API or mock)
+4. Performs periodic health checks to monitor API status